-P8 Sunderland City Council, on the Authority's behalf, is no longer required to formally indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
-However the revised Code was adopted on 3rd March 2010 by full Council and is reaffirmed annually.
+P8 The Lead Authority is no longer required to formally indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
+However, the revised Code was adopted on 3rd March 2010 and adherence to the Code is re-affirmed annually.